 Allah, Allah Literally, God, God- used a bit like oh my God, or wow

-Istanbul offers a very full array of experiences for activities outside of work.
+Teaching in Istanbul you can enjoy a very full array of experiences for activities outside of work.
 It is a great city to walk in.
 Each area has something different to offer.
 For example, in Kadiköy, there are complex and varied artistic murals on the sides of some buildings.
 It’s also a great place for being outdoors, whether sitting in the square by the Blue Mosque or dining outdoors in the cafes in Beşiktaş or on a rooftop in Taksim.
 I took classes in yoga and belly dancing.
 Some of my friends participated in theater, improv comedy clubs, and Hash House Harriers- an international group that follows clues to run around a city while participating in drinking challenges.
 I participated in regular weekend getaways with a group organized through InterNations.
 InterNations is a website to organize clubs.
 Whatever you’re interested in you can find- from language workshops to nights out to tennis games.
 Couch surfing, a website for finding places to stay and things to do, also organizes many events.
 Nike sponsors regular races and has weekly running groups that meet in most corners of the city.
 Another race that I really enjoyed was the Istanbul Marathon.
 It’s the only race in the world that goes through 2 continents.
 You can run from the Asian side of Istanbul over the Bosphorus Bridge to the European side.
 The fact that Istanbul straddles Europe and Asia also means a great opportunity for European travel.
 Europe was fairly new to me and I really enjoyed getting to know some of the major cities and lesser-known villages.
 In Istanbul, you can easily create a very full, rich life for yourself.

 During some of my stay, there were riots in the Taksim area and occasionally in Kadiköy as well.
 For the most part, I found it easy to avoid the dangers.
 More recently, there have been a couple of small bombs in the city.
 Generally, the city is safe, but it’s always good to be careful and alert.